joseph-flinn/site/frontend/posts/gen-ai-development-1.md

   needs to skip GPG signing.

 - I am restarting the plugin development from scratch for testing purposes.
-This time around I am going to be using TDD (with a comprehensive testsuite that Claude generated) and a collaborative planning cycle that is dumped to CLAUDE_PLAN.md for longer term memory.
+This time around I am going to be using TDD (with a comprehensive test suite that Claude generated) and a collaborative planning cycle that is dumped to CLAUDE_PLAN.md for longer term memory.
-- The initial plan seems pretty good .
+- The initial plan seems pretty good.
 However, the two main pain points were not surfaced in the first go through.
 I had to use my personal context to nudge Claude to identify the component API issues as well as the security vulnerability.